World Rally-Raid Championship

-The World Rally-Raid Championship (officially abbreviated as W2RC) is a rally raid series organised by the Amaury Sport Organization and co-sanctioned by the FIA and FIM.
+The World Rally-Raid Championship (officially abbreviated as W2RC) is a rally raid series co-sanctioned by the FIA and FIM and promoted by the Amaury Sport Organisation (ASO).
 The championship's seasons culminate with world championship titles in both automobile and motorcycle categories.

 Beginning in 2022, the series replaced both the FIA World Cup for Cross-Country Rallies and FIM Cross-Country Rallies World Championship as the top echelon of the sport of rally raid.
-The ASO will serve as series promotor for a period of five years.
+ASO will serve as series promoter for a period of five years.

 History

 The combined World Championship series was conceived as a result of efforts by the ASO, FIA and FIM to harmonize regulations.
 After a vote by the World Motorsport Council to officially make rally raid the seventh world championship under the FIA in 2021, they joined with the FIM to combine their respective international cross-country rallying series into a single World Rally-Raid Championship.
-The ASO, promotor of the Dakar Rally, was chosen by both world-governing bodies as the sole promotor of the series for a period of five years.
+The ASO, promoter of the Dakar Rally, was chosen by both world-governing bodies as the sole promoter of the series for a period of five years.

 The inaugural World Championship officially kicked off with the 2022 Dakar Rally and ended in Morocco following revisions to the schedule due to the Russian Invasion of Ukraine, forcing the cancellation of that year's Rally Kazakhstan, and environmental concerns that forced the Andalucia Rally to be rescheduled.
 The inaugural winners of the FIA World Rally-Raid Championship were Nasser Al-Attiyah and Mathieu Baumel with Toyota Gazoo Racing as the winning manufacturer; while Sam Sunderland did likewise in the FIM World Rally-Raid Championship with Monster Energy Honda.